Mika Nakashima: 2001–2004: Debut, True, Love, and Music

-True, Love, and Music

 Nakashima's first album, True, released in August 2002, was a number 1 hit on the Oricon charts.
 The album boasted a mature mixture of jazz and contemporary pop.
 In 3 weeks, True sold a million copies, and has sold nearly 1,174,000 copies to date.
 Then, as a commemoration of one year since her debut, Nakashima released a Premium EP: Resistance, which hit the charts' number 1 spot for two weeks in a row.
 On December 18, a documentary video, Kiseki: The Document of a Star, was released.
 In 2002, the singer received the "New Artist of the Year" award at the Japan Gold Disc Awards and "Best New Artist of the Year" at the All Japan Request Awards 2002.
 She also won the "New Artist of the Year" award from the 44th Japan Record Awards.

 Nakashima's second album, Love, which was released in November 2003, sold nearly 1.45 million copies, surpassing that of her debut.
 The Japan Composers Association awarded Love the Best Album Award.
 After releasing a second mini-album, Oborozukiyo: Inori, in September 2004, Nakashima topped the Oricon Album Chart again with Music in March 2005, as well as with her first greatest hits album Best in December of that year.
 Best is the third album by Nakashima to have sold a million copies or more, but like her second album, Best also outsold True in sales - by nearly 30,000 copies.